-The other day I wanted to check how much bandwidth is being used by my external USB drive when transferring files from local hdd drive to external drive.
-While looking for an easy way, I came across a command line utility named “Usbtop”.
+The other day I wanted to check how much bandwidth is being used by my external USB drive when transferring files from my local hard drive to an external drive.
+While looking for an easy way, I came across a command line utility named "Usbtop".
 Usbtop is a top-like CLI utility that helps us to find USB device bandwidth usage on Linux.
 It shows an estimated instantaneous bandwidth on USB buses and devices.
 Using this tool, we can easily check what devices are using how much bandwidth.

 $ yay -S usbtop

 On Debian, it is available in the default repositories.
 Run the following command to install it:

 On Ubuntu and its derivatives, you need to compile and install it from source like below.

 $ sudo apt install cmake git libboost-dev libpcap-dev libboost-thread-dev libboost-system-dev